PCB Impedance Calculation and Cross Section Features in PCB Layout

 As you can see above, the layer stack manager gives you the ability to change the following board layer attributes:

 The layer stack manager also gives you control over many other functions such as adding and deleting layers, defining drill pairs and vias, setting up flex regions for a rigid-flex board, and backdrilling.
 Once you've got your board set up, you can click on the Impedance tab to start your PCB impedance calculation for different layers.

 Working with the Tools to Change the Impedance Calculations

-Altium is advanced PCB design software that has been created specifically to help you with your controlled impedance routing and all other aspects of designing your printed circuit boards.
-To find out more how Altium can help you today, talk to an expert at Altium.
+Only Altium Designer gives you the most powerful set of PCB design tools to help you run a PCB impedance calculation and quickly route your board.
+Altium Designer is advanced PCB design software that has been created specifically to help you with your controlled impedance routing and all other aspects of designing your printed circuit boards.
+To find out more how Altium Designer can help you today, talk to an expert at Altium.